EddieStn/movember/README.md

 -	Loneliness is an area where more needs to be done.

 However, there is little current research around how loneliness is most effectively tackled.
-With the suggestion that a
-> range of approaches may be required, tailored to fit people’s individual experiences of loneliness and contexts.
+With the suggestion that a 'range of approaches may be required, tailored to fit people’s individual experiences of loneliness and contexts'.

 <details>
 <summary>